What is employee engagement and how can it benefit my business?

 What works for one company, might not work for the next.
 Our culture, life events, motivations, individual outlooks and social groups all impact how we feel about work.
 It's a level of impact beyond the things that sit within the influence of employers and managers.

 When it comes to improving retention, increasing productivity, or enabling personal change, there are no shortcuts.
+Sure, improving employee engagement can help.
 The best we can do is to apply some evidence-based rules of thumb in our approach.
 Take the insight, then measure and adapt as required.

 What employee engagement is not